 - Audacity: Audacity is a well-known software for all the pros out there.
 Whilst it not only allows you to convert your music, it also offers several tools for editing and processing your sound.
 A complete package, Audacity is slightly more complex to master, although it would certainly be a formidable ally when it comes to creating your own radio station (you can even create your own radio jingles.)

-Attention: Audacity will ask to add an extension in order to convert your files.
+Careful: Audacity will ask to add an extension in order to convert your files.

 Converting your files online is probably be the fastest and most efficient solution, although you’ll certainly have less additional functions in comparison with the software mentioned above.